mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 collection as its own database.
 This is probably the best way of running it; however, you have to have a names file to tell the function the frequency of each sequence.
-One advantage of this approach is that you aren\'t dependent on a database meaning that it should work for archaeal 16S and other genes as well:
+One advantage of this approach is that you aren't dependent on a database meaning that it should work for archaeal 16S and other genes as well:

     mothur > chimera.slayer(fasta=stool.trim.unique.good.filter.unique.precluster.fasta, name=stool.trim.unique.good.filter.unique.precluster.names)